jonathandell27/GeoCoding-addresses-for-Tel-Aviv-municipality-by-API/README.md

 5. Running the code

-This is how it looks when you open the code
+This is how it looks when you open the code:

 ![image](https://github.com/jonathandell27/GeoCoding-addresses-for-Tel-Aviv-municipality-by-API/assets/59395234/ae663c36-d93d-4b40-b70d-2ea35ca42eea)

 For example: